City-of-Helsinki/bestpractice/docs/onboardee-checklist.md

 * The expectation is that you would be **proactive** and read and implement the steps in this checklist pragmatically.
 * We know there's plenty of things you need to setup, and therefore we won't ask you to take a dev ticket before you tell us that you're done with this checklist ✅
 * It is fine if you spend ~2 working days to complete this checklist.
 Or more if needed by letting your tutor know.
-* Please consider updating this checklist once you feel you're settled here to prevent this going out of date and causing new team members confusion and hassles.

 ### Understand City of Helsinki organization as a developer
 ![City of Helsinki organization as a developer](../static/city_of_helsinki.png)